Wonderful Symmetric Varieties and Schubert Polynomials: Background, notation, and conventions

 \subsection{Weak order and $W$-sets}

-Let $X$ be a wonderful compactification.
-In this section we review the notion of the weak order on the set of $B$-orbit closures on $X$.
-Note that $X$ is a spherical variety, meaning that $B$ has finitely many orbits on $X$, hence the weak order will give a finite poset.
+Let $H$ be a spherical subgroup of the connected, reductive algebraic group $G$ and assume that there exists a wonderful compactification $X$ of $G/H$.
+We continue with the notation of the previous subsection.
+In this subsection we review the notion of the weak order on the set of $B$-orbit closures of $X$.
+Note that $X$ is a spherical variety, meaning that $B$ has finitely many orbits on $X$, so the set of $B$-orbits equipped with the weak order is a finite poset.